When you are using Accountability Software, the most important question to ask is: Who should receive your Accountability Reports?

 Pick someone who will be challenging but not condemning.
 They shouldn’t be timid, but willing to ask you questions.
 Good accountability partners are not cops who are just looking for you to slip up, or who jump to conclusions about your Report, but more like coaches who are challenging you to live with integrity.

-The best Accountability Partners take their role seriously and responsibly.
+The best accountability partners take their role seriously and responsibly.
+They are your ally.
 They want the best for you.
 They are willing to be accountable for you just as you are willing to be accountable to them.

-One person might not give you all the support you need, so consider asking more than one person to be your Accountability Partner.
+One person might not give you all the support you need, so consider asking more than one person to be an ally.

-By the way, if you’re married, your spouse should know who your Accountability Partners are, and your spouse should determine whether he or she wants to receive your reports.
+By the way, if you’re married, your spouse should know who your accountability partners are, and your spouse should determine whether he or she wants to receive your reports.
 It is good to be honest with your wife or husband about your online life.
 But remember, spouses occasionally can be too close to a sensitive situation to give you constructive feedback.
-Don’t necessarily lean on your spouse for the same kind of support as you do other partners.
+Don’t necessarily lean on your spouse for the same kind of support as you do other allies.

-Talk to your partner about how frequently they should receive your Internet Reports and how often you’d like to talk about them.
+Talk to your ally about how frequently they should receive your reports and how often you’d like to talk about them.

 How often do you want to meet with your partner?
 What makes sense given your goals?
 Talk to you partner and suggest a regular day and time to talk.

-10. Tell your partner(s) how to challenge you
+10. Tell your allies how to challenge you.

-Finally—this last step is critical—tell your partner what you expect them to do if something questionable appears on your Report or if you admit to a failure.
+Finally—this last step is critical—tell your allies what you expect them to do if something questionable appears on your Report or if you admit to a failure.

-Your partner might see a questionable search you did online, or a questionable website, or a questionable time of day or night you were online.
+Your ally might see something questionable you did, or noticed you were online at a questionable time of day or night.
 Should they call you?
-E-mail you?
+Text you?
 Talk to you in person?

-Setting expectations gives your Partner an open door to have conversations with you.
+Setting expectations gives your ally an open door to have conversations with you.

 Remember, accountability will look a little different for everybody.
-What’s important is that you and your partner find what works best for you.
+What’s important is that you and your ally find what works best for you.